-When budgeting a PC setup, how much do you allocate for a new chair?
+When budgeting a PC setup, how much do you allocate for a new office chair?
 Probably a lot less than you spend on the graphics card, but consider how integral the chair is to the overall experience.
-A good chair can last you a decade, and you’re not going to be upgrading to spine 2.0 anytime soon.
-I set out to find the best chairs for long gaming sessions by talking to an ergonomist and spending three months researching and testing chairs with the PC Gamer staff.
+A good office chair can last you a decade, and you’re not going to be upgrading to spine 2.0 anytime soon.
+We set out to find the best chairs for extended desktop gaming sessions by talking to experts and spending months researching and testing a variety of options.

-- Smartly adjusts itself to your sitting position without manual adjusting
+- Smartly adjusts itself to your sitting position without manual tweaking

 - Build quality feels as solid and premium as more expensive chairs

-- If you prefer always making your own manual adjustments, the cheaper Affirm is a better option
+- If you prefer making manual adjustments, the cheaper Affirm is a better option

-On the face of it, the Office Master OM5 ($497 with armrests from Ergodirect, or $550 on Amazon) sounds like the snake oil of seating.
+On the face of it, the Office Master OM5 sounds like the snake oil of seating.
 The marketing materials describe it as “a self weighing chair that intuitively responds to a wide range of body weights and sizes without the need for manual tension.”
 Essentially: don’t worry about all those levers and knobs on the other chairs, this one will magically work out what your butt and back need, no problemo.
 My skepticism didn’t last long, though, because when it comes to the OM5, sitting is believing.

 These are the elements of the OM5 which are adjustable: the height (self explanatory), the front seat “waterfall” lip, which you can curl forwards if your thighs want the extra space, and the armrests, which can be slid back and forth, and be rotated towards your body.
 Where all the smart stuff happens is around your hips.
 Lean back, apply a little forward pressure, and the seat pan shifts forwards while the backrest reclines in response, articulating smoothly thanks to wheels on runners that function much like the ones in desk draw sliders.
 It takes a little getting used to, but transitioning from upright work mode to relaxing whilst playing or watching swiftly becomes a cinch.